SteelCaptain/solidwm/README.md

 * Xresources compatibility
 * GLava compatibility
 * Profile functionality
+* Restart functionality
+* High degree of compatibility with graphical programs and toolkits

 # Requirements
-In order to build solidwm you need:
+In order to build SolidWM you need:
 * Xorg libraries:
     * libX11
     * xcb